CryoSat-2: Results

+In 2014, data from CryoSat-2 has shown 25,000 seamounts, with more to come as data is interpreted.

+Using a decade of CryoSat-2 data, scientists have identified 85 new subglacial lakes in Antarctica.
+The findings were published in Nature Communications on 19 September 2025.

 Satellite instruments

 SIRAL

 The primary payload onboard CryoSat-2 is the SAR Interferometric Radar Altimeter (SIRAL), operating in the Ku-band (13.6 GHz).
 Unlike the original CryoSat, two SIRAL instruments are installed aboard CryoSat-2, with one serving as a backup in case the other fails.
 The instrument combines a pulse-limited radar altimeter and a second antenna with synthetic aperture and interferometric signal processing.
 SIRAL has a pulse bandwidth of 320 MHz.
 The instrument operates in three modes depending on the surface type being measured; low resolution mode, synthetic aperture radar (SAR) mode, and SAR interferometric (SARIn) mode.
 Low resolution mode is used over ice sheet interiors and oceans, SAR is used over sea ice and possible oceanographic areas, and SARIn is used around the ice sheet margins and mountain glaciers.

 Low Resolution Mode

 Low resolution mode operates in a conventional, pulse-limited mode; the area of surface seen by the instrument is limited by the length of the radar pulse transmitted by the altimeter.
 A single antenna transmits and receives the radar signal.
 This mode ensures returning echoes are uncorrelated.

 The low resolution mode footprint is approximately 1.7 km.
 The pulse repetition frequency in this mode is 1.97 kHz.